Juanito (footballer, born 1948): Career

-Born in Santa Cruz de Tenerife, Canary Islands, Juanito started and finished his 11-year professional career with hometown's CD Tenerife.
-He played one season in Segunda División with the club, then signed with FC Barcelona in late February 1972.
+Born in Santa Cruz de Tenerife, Canary Islands, Juanito started and finished his 11-year professional career with hometown club CD Tenerife.
+He played one season in the Segunda División with them, then signed for FC Barcelona in late February 1972.
 He made his La Liga debut on 19 March, starting in a 1–0 away win against Athletic Bilbao.

-Juanito contributed with 17 games in the 1973–74 campaign as the Catalans won the national championship, scoring in a 3–0 home victory over UD Las Palmas on 6 January 1974.
+Juanito contributed 17 games in the 1973–74 campaign as the Catalans won the national championship, scoring in a 3–0 home victory over UD Las Palmas on 6 January 1974.
 He appeared in three UEFA Cup matches during his spell, netting against OGC Nice in the 1973–74 edition.

-In 1975, in another winter transfer window move, Juanito joined fellow league team Hércules CF for three years.
-In the 1976 summer, however, he moved to UD Salamanca, going on to compete a further five seasons in the top level; two of his league goals came against former side Barcelona (13 February 1977, 2–0 home win) and Real Madrid (1–1 home draw, on 16 March 1980).
+In 1975, in another winter transfer window move, Juanito joined fellow top-division team Hércules CF for three years.
+In the 1976 summer, however, he moved to UD Salamanca, going on to compete a further five seasons in the top flight; two of his league goals came against former employers Barcelona (13 February 1977, 2–0 home win) and Real Madrid (1–1 home draw, on 16 March 1980).

 Juanito retired in 1983 at the age of 34, after one-year spells with Tenerife and amateurs CD Mensajero.